jonas1ara/73/Problems/Matrix/Rotate-Image/README.md

 # Rotate Image:

-This directory contains implementations of the "Rotate Image" problem in the C, C++, and C# languages.
-Each implementation rotates an `n x n` matrix 90 degrees clockwise in place with temporal complexity `O(n^2)`.
+This directory contains an implementation of the "Rotate Image" problem in C#.
+The implementation rotates an `n x n` matrix 90 degrees clockwise in place with temporal complexity `O(n^2)`.

 ## Problem description